larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 14:25
 and there are people traveling and experiencing jet lag where this is not going to be the case, we are gonna deal with jet lag and shift work
 14:33
-at the end of this podcast, but for most people, we tend to wake up about the time that the sun is rising or so, 14:40 and as we do that, adenosine levels tend to be low if we've been asleep 14:45 for reasons that you now understand, and our system generates an internal signal 14:52 that is in the form of a hormone.
+at the end of this podcast, but for most people, **we tend to wake up about the time that the sun is rising or so, 14:40 and as we do that, adenosine levels tend to be low if we've been asleep** 14:45 for reasons that you now understand, and our system generates an internal signal 14:52 that is in the form of a hormone.
 Now, I've talked a lot about neuromodulators and neurotransmitters, 14:57
-I haven't talked a lot about hormones yet on this podcast.
-The definition of a hormone is it's a substance, 15:04 a chemical that's released from one organ in your body that goes and acts on other organs elsewhere in your body, 15:11 including your nervous system.
-When you wake up in the morning, you wake up because a particular hormone called cortisol 15:19 is released from your adrenal glands, your adrenal glands sit right above your kidneys, and there's a little pulse of cortisol.
+I haven't talked a lot about hormones yet on this podcast. **The definition of a hormone is it's a substance, 15:04 a chemical that's released from one organ in your body that goes and acts on other organs elsewhere in your body, 15:11 including your nervous system**. **When you wake up in the morning, you wake up because a particular hormone called cortisol 15:19 is released from your adrenal glands, your adrenal glands sit right above your kidneys, and there's a little pulse of cortisol.**
 15:26
-There's also a pulse of some, and when I say a pulse, I just mean the release of a little bit, 15:31 there's also a pulse of epinephrine, which is adrenaline, from your adrenals and also in your brain, 15:38 and you feel awake.
+There's also a pulse of some, and when I say a pulse, I just mean the release of a little bit, 15:31
+**there's also a pulse of epinephrine, which is adrenaline, from your adrenals and also in your brain, 15:38 and you feel awake.
 Now, that pulse of cortisol and adrenaline and epinephrine 15:43 might come from your alarm clock, it might come from you naturally waking up, but it tends to alert your whole system in your body
 15:51
-that it's time to increase your heart rate, it's time to start tensing your muscles, it's time to start moving about.
+that it's time to increase your heart rate, it's time to start tensing your muscles, it's time to start moving about.**
 15:57
-It's very important that that cortisol pulse come early in the day, 16:02 or at least, early in your period of wakefulness, I say that because some people are waking up at 8:00 p.m.
+**It's very important that that cortisol pulse come early in the day, 16:02 or at least, early in your period of wakefulness, I say that because some people are waking up at 8:00 p.m.
 16:07
-and are sleeping all day, but it's very important that that pulse of cortisol occur early in the day and that it happens all at once, 16:16 it sort of sets a rising tide of cortisol in your system.
+and are sleeping all day, but it's very important that that pulse of cortisol occur early in the day and that it happens all at once, 16:16 it sort of sets a rising tide of cortisol in your system**.
 Now, many of you have probably heard about cortisol 16:22 in relation to stress, and indeed, as we go through our day and our life, different stressors, different events happen in our life
 16:30